Print this page

 The Sequoia National Park is south of and borders the Kings Canyon National Park and are administered by the National Park Service as one unit, known as the Sequoia and Kings Canyon National Park.

-Today, the two parks together protect 265 Native American archeological sites and 69 historic sites.
+Today, the two parks together protect 265 Native American archaeological sites and 69 historic sites.

 Sequoia National Forest